 A running joke about their dynamics is the fact that their teamwork is so phenomenal and their Power of Friendship so strong in the face of danger that it has become legendary, yet they can barely function without constantly screaming at each other or stewing in bottled fury over personal conflicts whenever things are quiet.

 The Bat-family has become this in the last few years.
 There's a lot between just the men of the family.
 First you have Batman, an absentee father.
 His jerkass moments far outweigh his nice moments regarding his family, since he works alone.
-Needless to say, this messes up the family pretty badly.
-There's also Jason Todd, who holds a grudge against Bats for not avenging his death, and has a one-sided rivalry with Nightwing, akin to a little brother hating his Aloof Big Brother.
-Finally, there's Damian, who desperately seeks Bats' approval to the point where he assaulted his brothers.
+This messes up the family pretty badly.
+There's also Jason Todd, who holds a grudge against Bats for not killing his murderer, The Joker, and has a one-sided rivalry with Nightwing, akin to a little brother hating his Aloof Big Brother.
+Finally, there's Damian Wayne, who desperately seeks Bats' approval to the point where he assaulted his brothers, but who Bats refuses to acknowledge as his son because of how he was conceived.
 The only member of the family he gets along with other than Bats himself is Nightwing, who was his Parental Substitute for quite some time.
-Needless to say, it's quite amazing that Nightwing is so well adjusted, seeing the family he comes from.
+It's quite amazing that Nightwing is so well adjusted, seeing the family he comes from.

 The central branch of the Achike family from Purple Hibiscus.
 Father is a religious maniac, Mother is regularly beaten but too frightened of him to say anything but still considers herself lucky to be his wife, daughter is almost mute from terror and only the eldest son recognizes that something is really very wrong.
 Or so it is at the beginning of the novel, anyway.